 Pulse oximeters are fairly easy to use, both in the hospital setting and at home.
 The probe, which contains the infrared and red light emitters, can be placed on any area of the body that is translucent enough for the signal to pass through and with adequate arterial blood flow.
 While the toes or a finger are often used, the earlobe or even the bridge of the nose can be used if circulation to the fingers or toes is poor.
 The pulse oximeter is generally set to alarm if the oxygen saturation level drops below a set value.
 The alarm parameters can be reset as necessary.

 - Oximetry.org: Principles of Pulse Oximetry Technology

-- Best Practices: Evidence-based Nursing Procedures; Lippincott Williams & Wilkins (eds)
+- Best Practices: Evidence-based Nursing Procedures, 2nd Edition; Lippincott Williams and Wilkins

 - World Health Organization: Pulse Oximetry Training Manual

 - Medical-Surgical Nursing: Assessment and Management of Clinical Problems, 9th Edition; Sharon L. Lewis, et al.